Brightcove

 Each type of interactivity offers the viewer different experiences, from social media-like reactions to clickable related content links to “choose your own adventure” journeys.
 Each feature is also a data point, providing highly detailed engagement data that can be used to build comprehensive customer profiles.

-There are several different video interactions that high-end platforms like Brightcove offer.
+There are several different types of interactions that high-end platforms like Brightcove offer.

 Overlays